Tashichho Dzong: History

 Tashichö Dzong (meaning Fortress of the glorious religion) has been the seat of Bhutan's government since 1968.
 It presently houses the throne room and offices of the king, the cabinet secretariat and the ministries of home affairs and finance.
 Some other government departments are housed in buildings to the south of the Dzong, and others in new buildings in Thimphu.
 West of the dzong is a small tower of Ney Khang Lhakhang which houses a statue of Shakyamuni Buddha and protective deities.
 In 1953 the royal family took up residence in the newly built Dechencholing Palace.

+In 1777, during the time of the 18th Desi, Jigme Singye, the Kunrey (assembly hall of the monks) in the Dzong was renovated, as it was totally dark inside.
+It was further renovated by the 25th Desi, Pema Cheda, in 1807.
+Phurgyal, during his tenure as the 32nd Desi, added the Ditsang lhakhang in 1826 and installed many new statues.
+In 2002 a newly built Neten Chudrug (16 arhats, those who had extinguished all defilements) Thongdrol was consecrated and added by His Holiness the Je Khenpo.
+The northern portion is the summer residence of the Je Khenpo and the Central Monastic Body.

 Temples and chapels in the Dzong

 There are thirty temples, chapels and shrines within Tashichö-Dzong.